Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 Vitamin E – the ultimate nutrient for clogged pores

-Yet throughout humanity’s long love affair with melon, there are very few stories of it being used for warts, inflammation, wounds, as an aphrodisiac, for hangovers, or for any medicinal purpose.
+Yet throughout this long history, there are few stories of melons being used for warts, inflammation as an aphrodisiac, for hangovers, or any medical purpose.

-This is yet another hint that cantaloupe and honeydew melons are at the bottom of the pile for acne.
+This again hints that cantaloupe and honeydew melons are at the bottom of the pile for acne.

-Conclusion – one of the weakest fruits for acne
+Verdict – one of the weaker acne fruits

-Despite this negativity though, a nice, sweet bowl of cantaloupe melon is easily better for your skin than a chocolate chip muffin or a slice of cake.
-Furthermore, there’s no reason to avoid melon unless you’re pushing your sugar intake to the absolute minimum.
+Melons undoubtedly rank below strawberries, pineapples, or pomegranates in the halls of acne-clearing fruits.
+Despite this negativity though, a nice, sweet bowl of cantaloupe melon is easily better for your skin than a greasy donut or giant cookie.
+Furthermore, there’s no reason to avoid these melons, as their sugar content is relatively low.
+There’s still a possibility of undiscovered acne-clearing properties.

-Hence, if you’re a huge fan of cantaloupe or honeydew melon, and are already feasting on a bowl per day, it’s a great idea for acne to keep going.
+Hence, if you’re already a huge fan of cantaloupe or honeydew melon, it’s a great idea for acne to keep going.

 NEXT: get the complete strategy for clearing acne naturally